D1 motorway (Czech Republic): Recategorisation of the Prague section

 In 2022, the re-categorisation of the section from the zero kilometre at Chodov across the Prague border (km 5.2) to the crossing with the Prague ring road (km 10.2) as a local road, together with the transfer of the Prague section (including buildings and land by a donation contract) to the ownership of the City of Prague was prepared.
 On 4 February 2022, ŘSD and Prague concluded a future donation agreement.
 The city council approved the plan on 17 May 2022, and the city council by resolution No. 37/42 on 26 May 2022.

 The donation contract, by which the state, through ŘSD, donated the first 5.2 km of the motorway to the capital city of Prague, was concluded on 29 June 2022 and published on 19 December 2022; the contract quantified the book value of the donated property at CZK 4,793,160,294.
 The Prague section of the motorway (km 0 - 5.2) was re-categorised as a local first class road.
 In the contract, Prague undertook the task of modifying the traffic signs on the date of the Prague ring road's commissioning in the section between Běchovice, and the D1 motorway.

 As of 1 January 2023, it was announced that the section km 0.0-5.2 would be transferred to the ownership of the City of Prague and removed from the toll network.
 The section was re-designated as a road for motor vehicles.
 In its Twitter message, ŘSD mistakenly informed about the transfer of the section to a Class I road, but later corrected the message that it was a transfer to a local Class I road, the spokeswoman of TSK hl.
 However, the Prague TSK spokesperson Barbora Lišková reportedly continued to mystify that it was a Class I road.

 Final stretches

-The only section which is not yet completed is the Říkovice – Přerov segment.
-Construction on this segment started in 2022, with an expected completion date in 2025.
+The final section to be completed was the Říkovice – Přerov segment.
+Construction on this segment started in 2022, and was opened to drivers on 19 December 2025.

 Furthermore, in April 2025, the widening works (to three lanes in each direction) on the 1.4 km long section in Brno should conclude.